For people who already speak — almost perfectly

 Stop saying "I'm working here since Monday."

-The patterns that mark intermediate-but-imperfect speakers: present perfect with for/since, articles, common phrasal verbs.
+The patterns that quietly mark you as "still learning": for/since, a/an/the, everyday phrasal verbs.
 Drill them until you can't get them wrong.

-3. common phrasal verbs
+3. everyday phrasal verbs (pick up, find out)

 B2